 Pro: Mike Epps (+2pts)

 Mike Epps was a good fit for this role.
-He did a pretty decent job of playing into the parody style, while also pulling the plot of the movie along when the character needed to be (albeit only minimally) more serious.
+He did a pretty decent job of playing into the parody style of comedy, while also pulling the plot of the movie along when the character needed to be at least a little serious.
 This was not a dramatic performance, and it was far from being a clever comedy.
-It was entirely intended to fall into that stupid, silly, ridiculous style of comedy, and Mike Epps played his part well.
-Being the lead actor in this movie, he did a decent job of keeping the silly tone constant, while also keeping the plot moving, which is exactly what this movie needed from him.
+It was entirely intended to fall into that stupid, silly, and ridiculous style of comedy, and Mike Epps played his part well.
+Being the lead actor in this movie, he did a decent job of keeping the silly tone constant, while also keeping the plot moving, and that was exactly what this movie needed from him.

 Con: The Plot (-4pts)

 The only part of this movie that had any real plot, felt like a distraction from the movie that I wanted to watch.
-There was this whole other thing going on, that was unrelated to the purge, and I just could not get behind it.
+There was this whole other thing going on that was unrelated to the purge, and I just could not get behind it.
 Why did Carl's wealth have to be explained?
 Why could they not have simply established that he worked hard, saved up to buy the home, and just left it at that?
-By trying to explain Carl's presence in the community, I got the impression that the filmmakers went down a rabbit hole and got distracted from the part of this movie that people wanted to see.
+By trying to explain Carl's presence in the community, the filmmakers sort of went down a rabbit hole and got distracted from the part of this movie that people wanted to see.
 Unfortunately, whenever this movie was not focused on explaining Carl's wealth, it was like there was no plot whatsoever, as it instead just felt like a random sequence of events with no purpose.

 Pro: The Premise & Relevant Comedy (+4pts)

-I have mentioned it a few times already, but the premise was the best thing going for this movie.
-A parody story about what a black family would have to go through if they lived in a predominately white, and also racist community during the purge was was an interesting idea.
-It was a really strong idea that could have provided a lot of relevant, and comedic moments, and I liked seeing how the filmmakers of this movie explored this premise.
+I have mentioned this already, but the premise was the best thing going for this movie.
+A parody story about what a black family would have to go through if they lived in a predominately white, and also racist, community during the purge was was an interesting idea.
+It was a really strong idea that could have provided a lot of relevant, and hilarious moments, and I liked seeing how the filmmakers explored this premise.
 They had a decent premise here, and Meet the Blacks was absolutely at its best when it was focused on that idea.

-Between who was coming after Carl and his family, and how Carl and his family responded, this idea just worked really well.
-It was able to make me laugh, while also shedding a comedic light on the disturbingly real racism that is present in the United States to this day.
-The movie had an idea that was both funny and culturally relevant.
-While the racism was at least somewhat exaggerated, the movie was able to make its audience think about the current state of racism in America while also making its audience laugh.
+With respect to both who was coming after Carl and his family, as well as how Carl and his family responded to the situation, this idea just worked really well.
+It was funny and it also shed a comedic light on the very real problem of racism still alive in the United States today.
+While the racism in this movie was very far from subtle, the movie was able to make us reflect on the current state of racism in the United States while also making us laugh.
 I liked this idea a lot, and if more of the movie had stayed focused on it, I probably would have enjoyed the movie a lot more than I did.

 Con: The Acting (-3pts)